 A beta release of plans for the 2010, New Dalek Paradigm (NDP) design.
 Although this Dalek variant is widely regarded as unpopular, these plans were a long-awaited addition to the Project Dalek downloads library.
 Most of the dimensions are derived from a computer-generated model, which has been through a very long period of development.
 The starting point was the hemisphere size, which was known for definite.
 The sizes for (just about) all of the other parts were derived using the hemisphere as a starting point.

 This is the next phase of Dalek 'evolution' as realised through the imagination of Project Dalek member 'Mechmaster', (designer of the CGI STORM model).
 A unique Dalek design, these plans bring Mechmaster's 'Mk6 Dalek' within the reach of all 'real world' Dalek builders.

-This manual details how to motorise your Dalek using a power wheelchair base with a Sabertooth 2X32A controller and standard model radio control set.
-A common request is for information on how to turn your prize Dalek in to a fully remote controlled version.
+This manual details how to motorise your Dalek using a power wheelchair base with a Sabertooth 2X32A controller and a standard model radio control set.
+A common request is for information on how to turn your prize Dalek into a fully remote-controlled version.
 There are several ways to achieve this aim and this document describes one of them that is proven to work reasonably well.

 Ever wondered about all the Dalek style variations that have occurred over the years?
 This download covers all the variations with a keen eye for detail.
 With contributions from several Project Dalek Forum members, this booklet will help you sort out exactly what your Dalek should look like, if you intend to match a design from a certain story, episode or era.